-I am a second-year PhD student within the Centre for the History of Medicine (CHM).
+I am a third-year PhD student within the Centre for the History of Medicine (CHM).
 My project is supervised by Professor Hilary Marland and generously funded by a Departmental Scholarship.
 My research interests are interdisciplinary and lie broadly within the social and cultural history of psychiatry in eighteenth and nineteenth-century Britain and abroad.

 My research focuses on the role of recreational activities in nineteenth-century British Asylums which included balls, concerts, sports fixtures, creative writing and plays.
 These formed part of the moral treatment regime and were often consigned to footnotes and/or brandished as tools of social control by recent revisionist historians.